Deep learning on mobile

 - Learn how to optimize a model for minimum latency and maximum speed

-Siddha Ganju is a self-driving architect at Nvidia and was featured by Forbes on their 30 under 30 list.
+Siddha Ganju is a self-driving solutions architect at NVIDIA and was featured by Forbes on their 30 under 30 list.
 Previously, she developed deep learning models for resource constraint edge devices at Deep Vision.
-A graduate from Carnegie Mellon University in Silicon Valley, her prior work ranges from visual question answering to generative adversarial networks to gathering insights from CERN’s petabyte-scale data, and she has been published at top-tier conferences including CVPR and NeurIPS.
+A graduate from Carnegie Mellon University, her prior work ranges from visual question answering to generative adversarial networks to gathering insights from CERN’s petabyte-scale data, and she’s been published at top-tier conferences including CVPR and NeurIPS.
 Serving as an AI domain expert, she’s also been guiding teams at NASA as well as featured as a jury member in several international tech competitions.

 Leave a Comment or Question